-- d) forecasts for take-off; - e) SIGMET information and appropriate special air-reports relevant to the whole route; - Note.
-Appropriate special air-reports will be those not already used in the preparation of SIGMET. - f) tropical cyclone advisory information relevant to the whole route; - g) as determined by regional air navigation agreement, GAMET area forecasts and/or area forecasts for low-level flights in chart form prepared in support of the issuance of AIRMET information, and AIRMET information for low-level flights relevant to the whole route; - h) aerodrome warnings for the local aerodrome; - i) meteorological satellite images, - j) ground-based weather radar information; and - k) (Reserved) - 9.1.4 Forecasts listed under 9.1.3 a) shall be generated from the digital forecasts provided by the WAFCs whenever these forecasts cover the intended flight path in respect of time, altitude and geographical extent, unless otherwise agreed between MMS and the operator concerned. - 9.1.5 When forecasts are identified as being originated by the WAFCs, no modifications shall be made to their meteorological content. - 9.1.6 Charts generated from the digital forecasts provided by the WAFCs shall be made available, as required by operators, for fixed areas of coverage as shown in Appendix 8 Figures A8-1, A8-2 and A8-3. - 9.1.7 When forecasts of upper wind and upper-air temperature listed under 9.1.3 a) 1.) are supplied in chart form, they shall be fixed time prognostic charts for flight levels as specified in Appendix 2, 1.2.2 a).
-When forecasts of SIGWX phenomena listed under 9.1.3 a) 6.) are supplied in chart form, they shall be fixed time prognostic charts for an atmospheric layer limited by flight levels as specified in Appendix 2, 1.3.2 and Appendix 5, 4.3.2. - 9.1.8 The forecasts of upper wind and upper-air temperature and of SIGWX phenomena above flight level 100 requested for pre-flight planning and in-flight re-planning by the operator shall be supplied as soon as they become available, but not later than 3 hours before departure.
-Other meteorological information requested for pre-flight planning and in-flight re-planning by the operator shall be supplied as soon as is practicable. - 9.1.9 When necessary, the MMS providing service for operators and flight crew members shall initiate coordinating action with the Meteorological Authorities of other States with a view to obtaining from them the reports and/or forecasts required. - 9.1.10 Meteorological information shall be supplied to operators and flight crew members at the location to be determined by the MMS, after consultation with the operators and at the time to be agreed upon between the aerodrome meteorological office and the operator concerned.
+- d) forecasts for take-off; - e) SIGMET information and appropriate special air-reports relevant to the whole route;

+Note. - Appropriate special air-reports will be those not already used in the preparation of SIGMET.

+- f) volcanic ash and tropical cyclone advisory information relevant to the whole route; - g) as determined by regional air navigation agreement, GAMET area forecasts and/or area forecasts for low-level flights in chart form prepared in support of the issuance of AIRMET information, and AIRMET information for low-level flights relevant to the whole route; - h) aerodrome warnings for the local aerodrome; - i) meteorological satellite images, - j) ground-based weather radar information; and - k) space weather advisory information relevant to the whole route. - 9.1.4 Forecasts listed under 9.1.3 a) shall be generated from the digital forecasts provided by the WAFCs whenever these forecasts cover the intended flight path in respect of time, altitude and geographical extent, unless otherwise agreed between the meteorological authority and the operator concerned. - 9.1.5 When forecasts are identified as being originated by the WAFCs, no modifications shall be made to their meteorological content. - 9.1.6 Charts generated from the digital forecasts provided by the WAFCs shall be made available, as required by operators, for fixed areas of coverage as shown in Appendix 8 Figures A8-1, A8-2 and A8-3. - 9.1.7 When forecasts of upper wind and upper-air temperature listed under 9.1.3 a) 1 are supplied in chart form, they shall be fixed time prognostic charts for flight levels as specified in Appendix 2, 1.2.2 a).
+When forecasts of SIGWX phenomena listed under 9.1.3 a) 6 are supplied in chart form, they shall be fixed time prognostic charts for an atmospheric layer limited by flight levels as specified in Appendix 2, 1.3.2 and Appendix 5, 4.3.2. - 9.1.8 The forecasts of upper wind and upper-air temperature and of SIGWX phenomena above flight level 100 requested for pre-flight planning and in-flight re-planning by the operator shall be supplied as soon as they become available, but not later than 3 hours before departure.
+Other meteorological information requested for pre-flight planning and in-flight re-planning by the operator shall be supplied as soon as is practicable. - 9.1.9 When necessary, the meteorological authority shall initiate coordinating action with the meteorological authorities of other States with a view to obtaining from them the reports and/or forecasts required. - 9.1.10 Meteorological information shall be supplied to operators and flight crew members.
 The service for pre-flight planning shall be confined to flights originating within Maldives.
-At an aerodrome without a meteorological office, arrangements for the supply of meteorological information shall be as agreed upon between the MMS and the operator concerned.
+At an aerodrome without an aerodrome meteorological office, arrangements for the supply of meteorological information shall be as agreed upon between the meteorological authority and the operator concerned.